Yang Jian (Sui prince): 618 and the coup's aftermath

 In 618, with most of Sui territory engulfed in agrarian rebellions, Emperor Yang was at Jiangdu (江都, the capital of Yang Province), and Yang Jian was with him.
-A coup led by the general Yuwen Huaji killed Emperor Yang, with Emperor Yang initially stating to Empress Xiao, "Does not Ahai do this?".
+A coup led by the general Yuwen Huaji killed Emperor Yang, with Emperor Yang initially stating to Empress Xiao, "Does not Ahai do this?"
 The troops involved in the coup then went to arrest Yang Jian.
 Yang Jian, believing the troops to be sent by Emperor Yang, pleaded, "Honorable imperial messenger, please do not carry out the edict yet.
 I will surely not rebel against the state."
 The troops did not respond, and they dragged Yang Jian and his two sons out to the streets and beheaded them.
+Until his death Yang Jian was unaware it was out of whose intention.

 One of Yang Jian's concubines was pregnant at the time of his death.
 Later, she accompanied Yang Jian's mother Empress Xiao to Tujue to join Princess Yicheng (義成公主), a Sui princess who had married Göktürk Shibi Khan Ashina Duojishi.
 Yang Jian's concubine had earlier given birth to a posthumous son, Yang Zhengdao, and Yang Zhengdao was created the King of Sui (隋國王) by Ashina Duojishi's brother and successor the Chuluo Khan Ashina Qilifu.
 Yang Zhengdao later returned to China during the reign of Emperor Taizong of Tang and was made Yuanwai sanqi shilang (员外散骑侍郎).

 Yang Jian's male descendants through his only surviving son, Yang Shenjin and his two brothers, later were forced to commit suicide in 747 by Emperor Xuanzong due to their conspiracy with Yang Guozhong against the other Tang officials, ending the male-line of Sui imperial house of Yang.